AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 How to improve reproducibility in AI?

-Best way to achieve AI reproducibility in the enterprise is by leveraging MLOps best practices.
+The best way to achieve AI reproducibility in the enterprise is by leveraging MLOps best practices.
 MLOps involves streamlining artificial intelligence and machine learning lifecycle with automation and a unified framework within an organization.

 Some MLOps tools and techniques that facilitate reproducibility are:

-• Lineage: Data lineage keeps track of where the data originates, what happens to it, and where it goes over the data lifecycle with recordings and visualizations.
+• Data Lineage: Data lineage keeps track of where the data originates, what happens to it, and where it goes over the data lifecycle with recordings and visualizations.

 Feel free to check our article on MLOps tools and our data-driven list of MLOps platforms for more on MLOps tools.